Need to know

 - The process leaves just ash behind, which you can vacuum or wipe out of the oven

-- They're more expensive than regular ovens, but they take the effort and time out of cleaning your oven
+- They're more expensive than regular ovens, but are becoming more affordable and more common

 Aside from a packet of Tim Tams that never runs out, a self-cleaning oven is probably the one thing you'd love in your kitchen.
 In case you're thinking it sounds too good to be true, it's not: pyrolytic ovens do indeed clean themselves with minimal human input.